kostastsa/topic-modelling-lda/README.md

 # topic modelling-LDA
-We implement the Latent Dirichlet Allocation model for topic modelling on a dataset of BBC articles.
-To train the model we use a Gibbs sampling procedure
+We implement the Latent Dirichlet Allocation model for topic modelling introduced in [1] on a dataset of BBC articles.
+To train the model we use a Gibbs sampling procedure used in [2].